franzbu/EnhancedSpaces.spoon/README.md

 ### Popup Menus
-Optionally, you can open a popup menu at the position of your pointing device; this can be enabled by adding the following lines to `init.lua` (as popup menus are not enabled by default in EnhancedSpaces, these lines always need to be added in case you want to use a popup menu in EnhancedSpaces, not only if you would like to make changes to the keyboard shortcuts.):
+Optionally, you can open a popup menu at the position of your pointing device; this can be enabled by adding the following lines to `init.lua` (as popup menus are not enabled by default in EnhancedSpaces, these lines always need to be added in case you want to use a popup menu in EnhancedSpaces, not only if you would like to make changes to the keyboard shortcuts):

 ```lua
   -- popup menu